It was 6pm at our hostel in Brisbane and I had just got back from work to find a few people happily lounging around in our back yard hippie shed.

 The time I broke the work truck in the middle of the Australian bush.

-Hiking in Zion Canyon and thinking your friend has fallen off the edge of the cliff when she screams – but it turns out she’s seen a FRICKING TARANTULA.
+Hiking in Zion Canyon and thinking your friend behind you has fallen off the edge of the cliff when she lets out a blood-curdling scream – but it turns out she’s seen a FRICKING TARANTULA.

 Sitting somewhere in Boston listening to your work friend sing and play guitar to a homeless man.

 Taking a road trip with strangers in New Zealand and almost breaking down on the way back while being driven by a crazy Hungarian guy along winding mountain roads.
-At least we went to an awesome place!
+At least we went to an awesome place, even if we did almost die and run out of petrol!

 The time we went to a really dodgy Texan ranch and rode rogue horses in our tourist cowboy hats (which I still own).